-ARFID does not include food restriction related to lack of availability of food; normal dieting; cultural practices, such as religious fasting; or developmentally normal behaviors, such as toddlers who are picky eaters.
+ARFID does not include food restriction related to lack of availability of food; regular dieting; cultural practices, such as religious fasting; or developmentally normal behaviors, such as toddlers who are picky eaters.

 Food avoidance or restriction commonly develops in infancy or early childhood and may continue in adulthood.
-It can however start at any age.
-Regardless of the age of the person affected, ARFID can impact families, causing increased stress at mealtimes and in other social eating situations.
+It can, however, start at any age.
+Regardless of the person’s age, ARFID can impact families, causing increased stress at mealtimes and in other social eating situations.

-Treatment for ARFID involves an individualized plan and may involve several specialists including a mental health professional, a registered dietitian nutritionist, and others.
+Treatment for ARFID involves an individualized plan and may involve several specialists, including a mental health professional, a registered dietitian, a nutritionist, and others.

 Typical substances ingested vary with age and availability and might include paper, paint chips, soap, cloth, hair, string, chalk, metal, pebbles, charcoal or coal, or clay.
 Individuals with pica do not typically have an aversion to food in general.

-The behavior is inappropriate to the developmental level of the individual and is not part of a culturally supported practice.
+The behavior is inappropriate to the individual’s developmental level and is not part of a culturally supported practice.
 Pica may first occur in childhood, adolescence, or adulthood, although childhood onset is most common.
 It is not diagnosed in children under age 2.
-Putting small objects into their mouth is a normal part of development for children under 2.
-Pica often occurs along with autism spectrum disorder and intellectual disability, but can occur in otherwise typically developing children.
+Putting small objects into their mouth is normal for children under 2.
+Pica often occurs with autism spectrum disorder and intellectual disability but can occur in otherwise typically developing children.

 Treatment for pica involves testing for nutritional deficiencies and addressing them if needed.
 Behavior interventions used to treat pica may include redirecting the individual from the nonfood items and rewarding them for setting aside or avoiding nonfood items.

-Rumination disorder involves the repeated regurgitation and re-chewing of food after eating whereby swallowed food is brought back up into the mouth voluntarily and is re-chewed and re-swallowed or spat out.
-Rumination disorder can occur in infancy, childhood and adolescence or in adulthood.
-To meet the diagnosis the behavior must:
+Rumination disorder involves the repeated regurgitation and re-chewing of food after eating, whereby swallowed food is brought back into the mouth voluntarily and re-chewed and re-swallowed or spat out.
+Rumination disorder can occur in infancy, childhood, adolescence, or adulthood.
+To meet the diagnosis, the behavior must:

-- Occurs repeatedly over at least a 1-month period
+- Occurs repeatedly over at least 1 month

 - Not be due to a gastrointestinal or medical problem

-- Not occur as part of one of the other behavioral eating disorders listed above
+- Not happen as part of one of the other behavioral eating disorders listed above